 The final factor that cannot possibly be excluded is the policy that eventually brought the Thatcher regime down.
 By the late 1980s Thatcher must have come to believe that she was invincible.
 She'd crushed the unions, castrated local government, sold off the national silver on the cheap, slashed taxes for her wealthy backers and done it all with three landslide victories at the polls.
 Her final folly was Poll Tax; a policy so unpopular that it provoked the largest wave of civil disobedience in living memory.
 Only a power crazed fool with a head full of neoliberal gibberish could possibly have thought that they could get away with imposing it.
 She was warned by her Tory party colleagues that it wouldn't float but she persisted with it until she was driven out of office by her own MPs.

-It doesn't matter that the woman is so reviled that her grave will have to be kept behind a security cordon to prevent it from becoming an extremely popular open air toilet.
+It doesn't matter that the woman is so reviled that her grave would need to be kept behind a security cordon to prevent it from becoming an extremely popular open air toilet.
 It doesn't matter that she is dead and that people are satisfied that she is gone.
-Her toxic legacy has not gone, in fact, the current government are busy with schemes that Thatcher herself would never have dared dream of, such as privatising the NHS and simply giving away half of the secondary schools in England, £billions worth of taxpayer funded property and all, for free, to unaccountable private sector interests, including Tory party donors.
+Her toxic legacy has not gone, in fact, the current Tory government are busy with schemes that Thatcher herself would never have dared dream of, such as privatising the NHS and simply giving away thousands of schools in England (£billions worth of taxpayer funded property and all) for free, to unaccountable private sector interests (including several major Tory party donors).

 It is 34 years since Thatcher introduced neoliberal pseudo-economics to the UK and we're still paying the price now.
 Hell, we'll still be paying the price in another 34 years given that the entire political establishment is utterly riddled with this rotten ideology.
 The economic and social destruction she inflicted can never be fully repaired.
-Too many industries destroyed, too many taxes dodged, too many communities divided and too many generations brought up on the right-wing mantra of "greed good; social conscience bad".
+Too many industries destroyed, too many taxes dodged, too many communities divided, too many lives ruined and too many generations brought up on the right-wing mantra of "greed good; social conscience bad".